 His last appearance was on May 31, 1906, a 9-2 loss to Washington, when Ed came on in relief.
 Boston had scored twice in the first but then was stopped cold.
 Jesse Tannehill lasted a little over one inning and Cy Young pitched through the sixth.
 Hughes finished the game, yielding just one run in three innings.

-Ed got up to bat only two times in two games and didn’t get a hit at all.
+Ed got up to bat only three times in two games and didn’t get a hit at all.
 His lifetime .222 average plunged to just .190 and he was out of the majors for good.
+He played a partial season with the 1907 Little Rock Travelers.

 After baseball, Ed was a member of the Chicago Police Department for nearly 20 years.
 He was remembered as a hero for an incident 11 years earlier.
 It was on July 18, 1916.
 A “crazed negro” named Henry J. McIntyre had opened fire on his neighbors with a rifle, killing three of them.
 McIntyre’s wife joined him, the pair apparently firing a pistol, a rifle and a shotgun for some period of time, and killed a police patrolman who had come to the scene, while injuring two other policemen and another neighbor.
 They also shot a police horse.
 The police responded with several hundred shots but were unable to get the shooters, so they decided to dynamite the house after evacuating the immediate area with the help of “50 Negroes…organized into a volunteer posse armed and stationed at various points.”
 Police marksmen positioned themselves in the second-floor windows of the Vulcan Iron Works across the street.
 The superintendent of the nearby Artesian Stone Quarry provided 10 sticks of dynamite and the police threw sticks of dynamite into the building, finally exploding a number of them directly over the bedroom in which the McIntyres had holed up.